SC-Jiang/SC-Jiang.github.io/_pages/about.md

 Education
 -----

-**2022.12 - present:** Visiting Ph.D. student at the Institute of Operations Research and Analytics, National University of Singapore.
+**2022.12 - 2024.12:** Visiting Ph.D. student at the Institute of Operations Research and Analytics, National University of Singapore.

 **2021.09 - present:** Ph.D. student at the College of Information Science and Engineering, Northeastern University (China).